Education, Health & Care Assessments and Plans

 If you would like support or advice about how to complete the Request for EHC Assessment form, please contact the Information, Advice and Support service on 023 8055 7607.

-You can find the EHC Needs assessment referral form to the left of this screen, under "Downloads".
+You can find the EHC Needs assessment referral form on this page under "Downloads".
 If you need further advice/support, please contact us on 023 8083 4373 or email email@example.com